 Tip # 6: Perform A/B Tests to Pick the Best Facebook Ads

 Also known as split testing, A/B testing is the process of inspecting two versions of a variable (in this case, your HVAC ads) and determining which between them can deliver the better results.
+It is important not only when making Facebook ads, but also when running HVAC SEO campaigns.
 Through it, you can change elements in your ads, including design, audience, and placements, allowing you to maximize results and improve future ad campaigns.